Unfair trading practices

 - advertising your business using any form of media (including online and via social media)

 - making statements about your facilities to the public.

 The aim of the CPRs is to provide a framework for determining whether certain practices are misleading, aggressive or lack due diligence on the basis that they would alter the behaviour of the average customer.
 In other words, if it can be determined that the customer made a purchase that they otherwise would not have done had they known the full facts of the matter, then the business has engaged in unfair practices.

 This covers engaging in misleading practices such as making false or deceptive statements in marketing material or omitting important information that would have a bearing on the customer's purchasing decision.

-Examples relating to accommodation facilities could include statements made about:
+False and deceptive statements could include statements made about:

-- the amenities
+- the amenities or services available

-- the location of the accommodation premises
+- the location of the premises.